 These modules are designed in a way that customers can purchase and utilize them separately as and when required by an organization.

-At its base Dynamics, 365 includes a few applications like
+At its base Dynamics, 365 includes applications like:

 Microsoft Power Apps